sea-shunned/pymock/user_guide.md

 The path to the folder where the data is kept is given in the config, so this is up to the user.

 During a run, a folder is created in the `experiments` subdirectory, according to the `exp_name` parameter in the config.
 This is the "experiment folder".
-For reproducibility, the seeds are saved in this folder, along with the config (as mentioned).
-The results are then saved in here.
+For reproducibility, the config (as mentioned) is saved in this folder.
+The seed file is saved in the root `seeds` directory so it can be used by other experiments if desired.
+The results are also saved in this experiment folder.

 ## Processing Data